mataralhawiti/Online_Courses/Udacity - Data Streaming Nanodegree/Kafka_Notes_Code/Streams_Basics_And_Kafka_Notes.md

     - An event is a lightweight notification of a condition or a state change.
         - The publisher of the event has **`no expectation about how the event is handled`**.
         - The consumer of the event **`decides what to do with the notification`**.
-        - Events can be **`discrete`** units or part of a **`series`**.
+        - The producer and consumer are loosely coupled and managed independently.
-        -The producer and consumer are loosely coupled and managed independently.<br/><br/>
+        - Events can be **`discrete`** units or part of a **`series`**.<br/><br/>
             - **Discrete events** report state change and are actionable (discrete fact).
                 - To take the next step, the consumer only needs to know that something happened.
                 - The event data has information about what happened but doesn't have the data that triggered the event.
                 - For example :
                     -     an event notifies consumers that a file was created.
 It may have general information about the file, but it doesn't have the file itself.
                 - Discrete events are ideal for serverless solutions that need to scale.<br/><br/>

             - **Series events** report a condition and are analyzable.
                 - The events are in a sequence, or a stream of events, over a period of timet and interrelated.
                 - The consumer needs the sequenced series of events to analyze what happened.
                 - Telemetry is a common use case, for example, health and load monitoring of a system.
                 - Another case is event streaming from IoT devices.
                 - ex: log data events <br/><br/>

 - Message (command):
     - A message is raw data produced by a service to be consumed or stored elsewhere.